Guided Trip Policies

 - We ask that our clients leave their firearms at home, even when they possess valid concealed-carry permits.
 To be frank, we don’t know how clients will react to bears and virtually all concealed-carry weapons lack the muzzle energy to do more than make bears angry anyway.
 Our guides carry bear spray on all walk trips and we have additional canisters available for client use, on request.
 Bear spray has been proven to be far more effective at deterring bear attacks than firearms.
 For what it’s worth, most of our staff own firearms of one type or another and some are concealed-carry permit holders, so this isn’t a political statement of any kind.

 - No illegal drugs on trips, please.
-This includes medical marijuana in client possession while traveling in our vehicles in Yellowstone Park.
+This includes any marijuana in client possession while traveling in our vehicles in Yellowstone Park.
 Since this is a federal park, state legalization laws do not apply (including Montana medical and recreational marijuana laws) and our guides may be considered responsible if we get checked by a ranger or cop and clients are in possession.
-Clients will be sued in civil court for any violations of this policy that impact Yellowstone Country Fly Fishings, its operations, its property, or its guides in any way.
+Clients will be sued in civil court for any violations of this policy that impact Yellowstone Country Fly Fishing, its operations, its property, or its guides in any way.

 - No smoking or other open flames in rubber rafts (for obvious reasons) or during periods of High or Extreme fire danger as declared by Yellowstone Park, the Custer-Gallatin National Forest, and/or the state of Montana.
 All tobacco ash/waste must be handled in a way that prevents litter and the potential for fire.
 Some guides may have respiratory issues and ask you to refrain from smoking or vaping in their presence, but subject to fire restrictions in late summer we can always stop for a smoke break.